rooseveltframework/roosevelt/README.md

 While developing your app, a more convenient way to run the app is to use the `npm start` script.

-The `npm start` script will run your app through <a href='https://github.com/remy/nodemon'>nodemon</a> and will automatically restart whenever you modify any JS, JSON, LESS, or HTML files.
+The `npm start` script will run your app through [nodemon](https://github.com/remy/nodemon) and will automatically restart whenever you modify any JS, JSON, LESS, or HTML files.

 Make sure you install nodemon first via `npm install -g nodemon` (may require admin or root privileges) and then simply execute this command: